eitco/helm-maven-plugin/README.md

 </build>
 ```

 Now you can add your files in `src/main/helm`.

+* a complete reference about the goals and paramters of this plugin can be found [here](https://eitco.github.io/helm-maven-plugin/plugin-info.html).
-Refer to the [integration test](./src/it/simple) for a simple example.
+* Refer to the [integration test](./src/it/simple) for a simple example.

 > 📘 Note that there is no `Chart.yaml` file in this example.
 The plugin will generate this file by itself from values
 > configured in the `pom.xml`